+At Australia Olympic Trials this year, Titmus further cemented her status as a contender by posting the No. 2 times ever in both the 200m and 400m.
 The matchup between Ledecky, 24, and Titmus, 20, is one that will provide a lot of intrigue in Tokyo.

 "Swimone" keeps winning

 Five years ago, Simone Manuel became the first Black woman to win an individual Olympic gold medal in swimming.
-She's followed that up by winning eight more gold medals (five in 2017, three in 2019) at the world championship level.
+She followed that up by winning eight more gold medals (five in 2017, three in 2019) at the world championship level.

 Replacing Usain Bolt